 With the vast majority of new vehicles sold in Malta now elevated above the normal saloon/hatchback, the arrival of the Korando is going to add oil to the fire that is already ablaze.

-The 2020 Korando works on first sighting, the front-end treatment of headlights, grill and lower air-dam taking the eye on an easy tour.
-I like the bonnet crease where it journeys to underneath the mirrors, to the rear, where the quarter panel meets the roof at an angle that allows the rear windscreen to wrap itself into it.
+The 2020 Korando works on first sighting, the front-end treatment of headlights, grille and lower air dam taking the eye on an easy tour.
+I like the bonnet crease where it journeys underneath the mirrors, to the rear, where the quarter panel meets the roof at an angle that allows the rear windscreen to wrap itself into it.

-The rear is nicely proportioned, with all looking as if serious thought was give, the stepped chrome strip adding a nice touch horizontally from below each tail light.
+The rear is nicely proportioned, with all looking as if serious thought was given, the stepped chrome strip adding a nice touch horizontally from below each tail light.